Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to start a career in healthcare without spending four years in school, becoming a medical assistant is one of the fastest paths.
-In Arkansas, you can train in less than two years at accredited schools that prepare you for certification and entry-level jobs in clinics, hospitals, and doctors' offices.
+In Arkansas, you can train in about two years at accredited schools that prepare you for certification and entry-level jobs in clinics, hospitals, and doctors’ offices.

 The most important step is choosing a program that’s accredited, trusted by employers, and meets state and national standards.